S P Crater: Geology

 S P Crater is an 820 ft high cinder cone of basaltic andesite.
-The cone is capped by an agglutinate rim that helps to protect its structure.
+The cone is capped by an agglomerate rim that helps to protect its structure.
 A lava flow extends to the north of the cone for about 7 km and originated from the same vent.
 Some scientists consider the lava flow to have slightly predated the cinder cone because of geochemical data that suggests the flow is more silica rich than the cinders and based on the observation that the cone overlaps the lava flow and shows no sign of deformation.
 However, there is some debate about the relationship between the cone and flow as it is not uncommon to form cinder cones during the early phase of an eruption as a magma degasses, and then to have lava push through the side of a cone during a late phase of eruption.

 K–Ar dates on the lava are about 70 ka, but are considered unreliable because of excess argon and the un-weathered young appearance of the cone.
+More recent optically stimulated luminescence age dating on single-grain quartz xenocrysts from basalt flows at S P Crater has yielded more reliable ages of 6.25±0.86 ka and 5.46±0.70 ka for the older flow, and 5.51±0.60 ka for the younger flow, together suggesting a generalized date of ~6.0–5.5 ka that is more concordant with its youthful geomorphic character.